Spirit Walk Ministry

 Otter--- Living a well-rounded life.
 Playful, joyful nature, likes games of all sorts, bring laughter wherever they go, letting go of the need to control, surrender to fate.
 Otter aids the individual in search of joyful expression in life and promotes a harmony between pure play and skillful provision.
 Native American Totem Animal for "Aquarius"

-Ox -- Hard working and persistent, able to learn and absorb new information, tranquil but impulsive when angry, caring souls, logical, positive, filled with common sense, feet firmly planted on the ground, seeing things as only bad or good
+Ox -- An ox (also known as a bullock), is a bovine trained as a beast of burden.
+Oxen (plural) are commonly castrated adult male cattle; (castration makes the animals easier to control).
+Oxen, have been worshiped for centuries in many religions, were important in agricultural societies, and were symbols of strength and fertility in many cultures.
+Hard working and persistent, able to learn and absorb new information, tranquil but impulsive when angry, caring souls, logical, positive, filled with common sense, feet firmly planted on the ground, seeing things as only bad or good

 Red Panda -- Being happiest when the people and community around you is content, introverted but still involved in community ventures, the value of gentleness, tree wisdom, tree related divination., the power of touch, rejuvenation when alone, providing wisdom to a community while remaining apart from it.
 Studying the healing properties of plants and herbs, play more and worry less.